bslevin/BattleShipCIProject3/README.md

 # Features
   ## Of Game
   - Automatic ships placement
-  - Gameplay against computer (HAL)
+  - Gameplay player vs computer (HAL)
   - Artwork at game start
-  - Game messages throught game
+  - Game messages through out the game
-  - Heroku display console
+  - Play in terminal and Heroku display console

   ## Existing Features
       - The computer's (HAl) ships are randomly placed on the board